Troubleshooting server issues

-If you’re having trouble connecting to one of your servers, or your servers can’t reach one another, it’s often the result of a common issue that is easily resolved once you know what to look for.
+If you’re having trouble connecting to one of your servers, or your servers can’t reach one another or are unresponsive, it’s often the result of a common issue that is easily resolved once you know what to look for.
 We’ve listed the most common issues and their resolutions below.

 Temporary network interruptions